Master of Business Administration and Engineering

 For engineers and technical managers, career opportunities have actually been never better.
-Currently, 70.000 engineering positions are open across the federal republic, with only 30.000 engineers available on the job market (source: German employment agency).
+Currently, many engineering positions are open across the federal republic, with not enough engineers available on the job market (source: Verein Deutscher Ingenieure VDI).

 Therefore, companies are increasingly looking to employ professionals from abroad – strengthening the role of English as the workplace language as they go.
 The German lawmakers have made the process simpler, too.
-International applicants are now formally even with national ones, and graduates from German study programmes receive a one-year work seeking visa which can be easily converted into a work permit.
+International applicants are now formally even with national ones, and graduates from German study programmes receive an 18-month work seeking residence permit, which can be easily converted into a work permit.
 High salaries and good working and living conditions attract many international graduates from German universities to stay.

 Tradition in interdisciplinary management/engineering education at the HTW Berlin

 The HTW Berlin has had very much success educating interdisciplinary “business engineers” for the national and international job markets.
 Whereas traditional engineering skills in areas such as mechanical, electrical or automation engineering are always in demand as specialists, business engineers very successfully bridge the gap between the technical and business administration domains.

 While it is possible to study a regular Bachelor’s degree in this area, the HTW offers a postgraduate choice for candidates who have already graduated with a Bachelor’s degree in another area: The Master of Business Administration and Engineering (MBA&E).
 The MBA&E offers a coordinated, fully English language alternative to an international audience, supported by a dedicated program office for coordination and student service.

 The MBA&E – a fluent entry into a management career for technical professionals